 Saitama’s best Kawazu zakura spot?
 Its funny, all these years I thought Saitama didn’t really have a particularly head turning kawazu zakura spot.
 And then last year, I realized that we do, its just not been marketed very well.
 I have dozens of books about Saitama – not one has this gem listed.
 I only heard about it after the season in 2020.
 So I waited almost a year to see with my own two eyes just how beautiful this under marketed location is.
 We have all these beautiful nature spots that go unheard of.
 Maybe the locals prefer it that way.
 But Mother Nature made these type of scenes for us all to enjoy.

 Saitama Kawazu zakura

 There are several places to see ‘nice’ kawazu zakura in Saitama.
 They mightn’t win any scenery awards, but the trees are beautiful.
 There are several places I think are stunning, for example this secret spot in Fukaya, but it is not a tourist destination as such.
 Others that are large scale and look particularly beautiful when they bloom are Sumiyoshi (Sakado) and Rakusato no Kai Okegawa.
 But the problem is the kawazu at both those locations don’t bloom every year.
-For example, the ones at Sumiyoshi in Sakado may not bloom.
-They only tend to bloom once every four years!
+For example, the ones at Sumiyoshi in Sakado only tend to bloom once every four years!
 Sakado also has another variety of early blooming cherry blossoms called Kanzakura.
 They do bloom annually, a little later than the kawazu zakura.

 Washinomiya Kawazu Zakura